ARMmbed/mbed-client/docs/Introduction.md

         res->set_execute_function(execute_callback(this,&M2MLWClient::execute_function));
 ```

-When the client receives the `POST` request for Execute from mbed DS for this resource, this function will be called and executed.

-### Information Reporting Interface
+### The Information Reporting Interface

-mbed DS uses the Information Reporting Interface to observe any changes in a registered Resource on the client, receiving notifications when new values are available.
+mbed Device Server uses the Information Reporting Interface to observe any changes in a registered Resource on the client.The server registers to observe the Resource.
+When the Resource changes, it sends a notification with its new value to all servers who asked to observe it.

 The interface supports the following sub-features: